joonyoungleeduke/quantx/README.md

 ## Structure

-* Consists of three linked sub-repositories
+* Consists of three linked sub-repositories.
+* Each sub-linked repository and the top-level repository contain scripts relating to its Dockerfile for convenience of individual deployment.
+Typically the top-level repository's scripts are the ones most currently maintained, so there is no guarantee all sub-linked repository scripts will work.
 * <u>Top-level repository may not contain the most up-to-date information.
 Go to 'main' in each sub-repository for the most up to date code.</u>
 * See the README.md within each sub-repository for more information.